rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default user;
 {{< /highlight >}}

-You may want to add the role to your GraphQL user schema in the *src/schema/user.js* file too:
+Add the role to your GraphQL user schema in the *src/schema/user.js* file too:

 {{< highlight javascript "hl_lines=10" >}}
 import { gql } from 'apollo-server-express';